valerii-tsvietkov/ansible-shortcuts/documentation/development/README.md

 ## Contributing Guide

 Main principles writing/editing roles
- * Idempodency
+ * Idempotency
 (each subsequent run should not change already changed state.
 Check desired result before modification)

- * All environment specifyc host data should come from inventory system.
+ * All environment specific host data should come from inventory system.
 Or be defined dynamicaly via runtime. wisely use "__group_vars/__" and do not use __host_vars/__ at all because __inventory_hostname__ can be changed with time.